Rhubarb Sorbet Recipe – YUM

 • 1 tablespoon rum

 Put everything but the rum in a large saucepan.
 Stir over low heat until sugar dissolves.
 Increase heat, bring to a boil, then reduce heat and simmer until rhubarb is tender (about 10 minutes).
-Don’t overcook or you’ll lose the nice pink colour.
+Don’t overcook or you’ll lose the nice pink color.

-Using an immersion blender, purée until smooth (or pour into the regular blender in batches – be careful -it’s HOT).
-Cool purée in the fridge until cold to the touch.
+Using an immersion blender, purée until smooth (or pour into the regular blender in batches— be careful, it’s HOT).
+Cool purée in the fridge until it is cold to the touch.
 Add the rum and stir well; alcohol will help the sorbet remain soft enough to scoop.
 Freeze purée in an ice cream maker as per the machine’s instructions.
-To harden, transfer the sorbet to an airtight container and store in the freezer.
+To harden, transfer the sorbet to an airtight container and store in the freezer.Dish of homemade rhubarb sorbet

 Rhubarb is a great garden producer, and tasty too.
 Check out all the posts on rhubarb here.